A `Ukulele is:

 Common Ukulele Sizes

-The ukulele comes in 4 sizes: Soprano (sometimes called Standard), Concert, Tenor and Baritone.
+The ukulele comes in four (4) common sizes: Soprano (sometimes called Standard), Concert, Tenor and Baritone.

 A ukulele can can be tuned to any tuning as long a s there is a string available and the construction supports it.
 With that in mind here are the common tunes for the four common sized ukulele.

 The Soprano, Concert and Tenor ukuleles typically uses "C" Tuning G C E A or "D" tuning (A D F# B).
-The Tenor can also be tuned like the Baritone ukulele.
+The Tenor can also be tuned like the Baritone ukulele, typically with a high "G".

 A ukulele can have a mellow-mainland or bright-island sound.